jyotsna-patil1/bddsample/README.md

 2. NodeJS - https://nodejs.org/en/download/

-verify the version of node and npm node -v npm -v
+verify the version of node and npm
+$ node -v
+$ npm -v

 Create setup and project :
 1. create folder e.g. bddsample
 2. go to project folder e.g. cd /var/bddtest/bddsample/
-3. Initialise the project as Nodejs project , run the command npm init
+3. Initialise the project as Nodejs project , run the command in ../bddsample/ path
+ $ npm init
+ when below question is asked keep input as yes
  Is this OK? (yes) yes

-you will see package.json inside bddsample project
+ now you will see package.json inside bddsample project.

 4. Go to https://webdriver.io/docs/gettingstarted
- //Use npm or Yarn to install the WebdriverIO test runner in your Node.js project. npm install @wdio/cli
+ to use  npm or Yarn to install the WebdriverIO test runner in your Node.js project.

+ $ npm install @wdio/cli

- Setup:WDIO Configuration Helper
+ To Setup:WDIO Configuration Helper

- npx wdio config
+ $ npx wdio config

+5. To run the feature file in ../bddsample/ path run below command
+ $ npx wdio run wdio.conf.ts